 Dogs learn about the world around them and how to interact with their family, the two-legged and four-legged alike.
 Almost all dog behavior problems that dog trainers deal with on a daily basis are created when the dogs are puppies.
 This is because people give dogs too much freedom, too little structure, too much praise, not enough praise, etc. So to correct the unwanted behavior you have to approach the dog initially in a way to simply break the habit.
 Then try to create new habits that better fit the family they live with so both the dog and the rest of the family can live together mentally and physically happy.

 That all starts with obedience to put the dog in a better state of mind and understand how to follow their family’s lead.
 The dog has to trust that the family won’t put it in a bad spot.
-And trust when asked to sit or lay down around something it is fearful of or aggressive towards that the family has its best interests in mind.
+And trust when asked to sit or lay down around something it is fearful of or showing aggression towards that the family has its best interests in mind.
 And that it’s the best thing to do in that situation for everyone.
 Versus the dog responding the way it wants, which could be aggressive, fearful, or just overly excitable.
 That’s why it’s important that what could be considered Aggressive Dog Training be treated as part of a comprehensive Obedience Training program.

 The 1% of Dogs and Dog Behavior